sanp/dotfiles/README.md

    And then restart iTerm2.

+5. Follow all instructions in `manual.md` to run manual installation steps.

 If all went well, you should now have access to all of the settings.

 ### Pyenv virtualenvs